-At the threshold of 3,000,000 Lifetime Qualifying Miles, you will forever be an Aeroplan Super Elite, and you can nominate someone else for lifetime 50K status.
+At the threshold of 3,000,000 Lifetime Qualifying Miles, you’ll forever be an Aeroplan Super Elite.

-Even with lifetime Super Elite status, you’d still need to earn Priority Rewards by meeting Status Qualifying Dollars (SQD) thresholds every year.
+Even with lifetime Super Elite status, you’d still need to earn Priority Rewards by meeting Status Qualifying Dollar (SQD) thresholds every year.

 However, these are the most powerful Priority Rewards anyone can earn, as they halve the amount of points required for Aeroplan business class reward bookings on Air Canada or any partner airline.
 While you’d have to spend at least $7,000 with Air Canada to earn two Priority Rewards, it could very well save you the equivalent in points or cash.